-- 133. For avoidance of doubt, all relevant entities and professionals are subject to the requirements under the AML/CFT regime51, including the obligation to ensure that there are established internal control procedures and reporting mechanisms.
-In addition to the general reporting obligations to which relevant entities are subject, and where there is reasonable cause for suspicion, all relevant entities are required to report any suspected breaches in relation to targeted UN or UK financial sanctions to the Governor. - 134.
+- 103. Pursuant to Part VII, Sections 60 and 61 of the CTA, relevant firms, relevant businesses, professionals and reporting entities are required to report to the FIA any suspicious activities /transactions relating to: - Terrorist financing and terrorist acts; - Property owned or controlled, directly or indirectly by a designated terrorist entity; and - Property derived or generated from any property of the kind specified above. - 104.
+Pursuant to Part IV of the PFPA, a person is required to report to the FIA if they hold an asset or assets suspected of being owned, controlled or held on behalf of, or at the direction of a designated person or entity. - 105.
+For avoidance of doubt, all relevant entities and professionals are subject to the requirements under the AML/CFT regime, including the obligation to ensure that there are established internal control procedures and reporting mechanisms.
+In addition to the general reporting obligations to which relevant entities are subject, and where there is reasonable cause for suspicion, all relevant entities are required to report any suspected breaches in relation to targeted UN or UK financial sanctions to the Governor. - 106.
 Save for information that comes to the attention of a professional legal adviser in privileged circumstances, failure to comply with the reporting obligations set out in the relevant legislation constitutes an offence which may result in criminal prosecution.
-Such reporting obligations are in addition to any other non-financial sanctions reporting obligations to which the relevant entity/institution may be subject (i.e. the filing of suspicious activity/transaction reports to the FIA, etc.). - 135.
+Such reporting obligations are in addition to any other non-financial sanctions reporting obligations to which the relevant entity/institution may be subject (i.e. the filing of suspicious activity/transaction reports to the FIA, etc.). - 107.
 If you are unsure of your reporting obligations, you should seek independent legal advice.